syncthing/docs/users/untrusted.rst

 -------

-The untrusted device must not be able to compare encrypted data between different files and detect if data is equal, This means that blocks cannot as usual be reused between files.
+The untrusted device must not be able to compare encrypted data between different files and detect if data is equal, this means that blocks cannot as usual be reused between files.
 When a file is changed, blocks from the old file can still be reused.
 As an example, if you rename a file ``foo`` to ``Foo`` syncthing will usually do an efficient rename or at least copy all the data